John F. Loughrey & Associates Ltd Privacy Statement

 Who Are We?

-John F. Loughrey Financial Services is an insurance brokerage and provide financial advice on various products, including protection, savings, investments, deposits and pensions.
-We are located at Crossview House, Letterkenny, Co.
+John F. Loughrey Financial Services is an insurance brokerage and we provide financial advice on various products, including deposits, investments, pensions, protection and savings.
+We are located at Crossview House, High Road, Letterkenny, Co.
 Donegal, Ireland.

 - Stephen Walsh, Compliance Officer